banditkroot/weetwitch/README.md

 # weetwitch
 Launch [Twitch.tv](http://twitch.tv) stream in Weechat with livestreamer.
 You can check your followed stream from [Twitch.tv](http://twitch.tv).
 You can also check information of Twitch's users.
+The script ignore the ROOMSTATE and USERSTATE command send by the server, if twitch/commands capabilities are activated.

 ##Dependencies :
 * [Livestreamer](http://livestreamer.tanuki.se/)